-Key Measure: No

-New Measure: No

-Percentage Measure: No

-Objective 3.2

-Identify and abate environmental and public health threats through voluntary operator actions or with use of state or federal funds.

-Outcome 3.2.1 Percent of Known Orphaned Wells Plugged with State-Managed Funds Short Definition

-The ratio of the number of wells plugged with the use of state managed funds to the total number of orphaned wells.
+Key Measure: No New Measure: No Percentage Measure: No Strategy 3.2.1 Oil and Gas Well Plugging and Remediation Outcome 3.2.1: Percent of Known Orphaned Wells Plugged with State-Managed Funds Definition: The ratio of the number of wells plugged with the use of state managed funds to the total number of orphaned wells.
 An orphaned well is a well for which production of oil or gas or another activity under the jurisdiction of the Commission has not been reported to the Commission for the preceding 12 months, and for which the Commission-approved organization report (Form P-5) has been delinquent over one year.
 State managed funds include the Oil and Gas Regulation and Cleanup Fund and other funds appropriated to the agency.

-Data Limitations

-Does not distinguish between complex and/or deep pluggings which may be more time consuming, and have higher costs associated with them and routine shallow pluggings which may be more readily addressed, and less costly.
+Data Limitations: Does not distinguish between complex and/or deep pluggings which may be more time consuming, and have higher costs associated with them and routine shallow pluggings which may be more readily addressed, and less costly.
 The number of orphaned wells identified by the Commission's mainframe system is a dynamic number that changes daily.

-Data Source

-An automated database captures the number of wells plugged with state managed funds.
+Data Source: An automated database captures the number of wells plugged with state managed funds.
 A separate automated database captures the number of orphaned wells.

-Methodology

-The percentage is calculated by dividing the number of orphaned wells plugged by the number of wells that are orphaned.
+Methodology: The percentage is calculated by dividing the number of orphaned wells plugged by the number of wells that are orphaned.
+Purpose: Provides an indication of the effectiveness of the state managed well plugging program.
+Calculation Method: Noncumulative Target Attainment:

-Purpose

-Provides an indication of the effectiveness of the state managed well plugging program.

-Calculation Method: Non-cumulative

-Target Attainment: